Department of City Planning

 Studio courses form the core of the curriculum.
 With a strong emphasis on collaborative practice and team work, these courses engage students in work with local partners in urban neighbourhoods and rural towns, with the Manitoba Capital Region, and with Indigenous communities in the province.
 Studios provide a venue to synthesize and put into action lessons learned in the program’s core, option and elective seminar courses.
 Conversely, the seminars provide opportunities to reflect on the experience gained in the field during studio projects.

 All students are required to complete three studios that address a range of issues and scales:

 Plus two of the following three choices:

 Core courses (15 credit hours)

-All students are required to take the program’s five core courses:
+All students are required to take the program’s seven core courses:

 Option courses (6 credit hours)

 All students are required to take two courses out of a roster of options.
 This allows each individual to tailor their curriculum to more closely fit their own personal and professional interests.
 Currently, these courses are:

 Electives (6 credit hours, capstone students only)